Phoenix Group delivers strong Q3 results with rising revenue and ongoing expansion across key markets

 PHOTO

-Abu Dhabi, UAE, an IHC portfolio company and a global leader in blockchain and digital asset infrastructure, announced its Q3 2025 results, highlighting revenue growth, improved efficiency, and accelerated progress on its global expansion and AI transition.
+Abu Dhabi, United Arab Emirates: An IHC portfolio company and a global leader in blockchain and digital asset infrastructure, today announced its Q3 2025 results, highlighting revenue growth, improved efficiency, and accelerated progress on its global expansion and AI transition.

 Q3 2025 Highlights